Repith/note-me/README.md

-NoteCraft is a sophisticated note-taking application designed to empower users in creating, customizing, and sharing their notes seamlessly.
+NoteMe is a sophisticated note-taking application designed to empower users in creating, customizing, and sharing their notes seamlessly.
 This versatile platform provides a special editor for crafting rich content, complete with lists, images, cover images, and icons.
-NoteCraft also offers robust storage, community publishing, and archiving capabilities for a comprehensive note management experience.
+NoteMe also offers robust storage, community publishing, and archiving capabilities for a comprehensive note management experience.

 ## Features